DTUbjsb/46750_g28_Assignment_2/README.md

 ## Overview
 This project implements three optimization models for fuel procurement and electricity generation planning.
 All models minimize fuel purchasing costs while meeting electricity demand constraints over a desired period (2019–2022 in model1, for instance).

-## Dataloader
+## Functionality
+- **data folder** here we have the input data for the model as supplied by the Client.
+Any changes made here will directly influence the modeling proces - so proceed with care.
-- **Functionality:** this file is not to be opened and run per se, it serves as a function for the model files to retrieve data from the csv files
+- **src/data_loader:** this file is not to be opened and run per se, it serves as a function for the model files to retrieve data from the csv files
+- **src/main_modelX:** the jupyter file to run to generate the csv files for plotting and showing the results of the models with the input data supplied.
+Some plots are made here to supplement the plots in the final report, to make sure the models are working as intended during use.
+- **src/params.csv:** this file contains the modelling choices.
+The rows should be self explanatory.
+- **src/plotting files:** the plots in the final report can be made with the plotting files.

 ## Data
 - **csv files:** the csv files contain the needed data.
 If experiments with changed prices, other storage size, plant capacities are of interest these parameters must be changed in the csv files.